sha3sha3/UE-EasyJWT/README.md

-# Support this project by buying a license on [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/easy-jwt).
+# This project is no longer maintained on GitHub, but you may obtain the latest maintained version on [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/easy-jwt).

 <h1 align="center">
   <br>